-The Riddle of Poetry
+1. The Riddle of Poetry

 2. The Metaphor

-The Telling of the Tale
+3. The Telling of the Tale

-Word-Music, and Translation
+4. Word-Music, and Translation

-Thought and Poetry
+5. Thought and Poetry

-A Poet’s Creed
+6. A Poet’s Creed

 Nearing both 70 years of age and total blindness, Borges nonetheless gives a virtuosically wide-ranging series of talks, freely reaching across forms, countries, eras, and languages without the aid of notes.
 Entitled “This Craft of Verse,” these lectures ostensibly deal with poetry.
 Alas, like many literary geeks, I know too little of poetry, but if Borges can’t motivate you to learn more, who can?
 And if you’ve read any of his fictions, you’ll know that he treats all subjects as nexuses of subjects.
 To hear Borges speak on poetry is, in this case, to hear him speak on storytelling, cliché, the epic, human communication, the shortcomings of the novel, translation, and the falseness of happy endings — and, because nobody could digest it all the first time, to want to hear it again.